CiscoDevNet/webex-login-with-webex-sample/README.md

 # webex-login-with-webex-sample

-Sample demonstrating a simple Node.js/Express web app using Login with Webex via OpenId Connect.
+Sample demonstrating how to protect a resource, with a simple Node.js/Express web app using Login with Webex via OpenId Connect.

 [Login with Webex](https://developer.webex.com/docs/login-with-webex)